Choosing a web design agency to work with on your company’s project is one of the most interesting and exciting prospects in any job.

 If you get it wrong, you could end up blowing your budget on something that’s considered by your board of directors as a massive waste of time, money, and effort.

 But you shouldn’t feel pressured when making this decision.
-We know it’s all a bit scary but we’re here to show you how to measure quality web design, and not make the wrong choice.
+We know it’s all a bit scary but we’re here to show you how to commission a website, measure quality web design, and not make the wrong choice.

 There’s also a complete list of the services and deliverables you should expect from any web design project available to help you measure up your options with a bit of extra know-how!